blacklightpy/vaultofknowledge/Defining Terrorism.md

 	- When someone harms a person physically
 - Class 7 Terrorism: Abuse Relatives
 	- When someone harms a person close to the target to achieve a goal, mentally or physically
+- Class 8 Terrorism: Targeted Murder
+- Class 9 Terrorism:

+Some of these punishments can be grouped, for example, making a student stand outside the class may also be physical punishment to an extent.